Deducteam/lambdapi/docs/commands.rst

 first-order data types.
 As usual, polymorphic types can be encoded by defining a type ``Set`` and a function ``τ:Set → TYPE``.

+An inductive type can have 0 or more constructors.

 The name of the induction principle is ``ind_`` followed by the name of the type.